Trout Lake, New York, USA

 Four hours north of New York City and three hours south of Montreal, Trout Lake offers visitors an opportunity to live the Adirondacks experience.
 Real estate properties and vacation rentals along secluded Trout Lake provide a welcome sight after a day of hiking, sailing or shopping.
 From an exclusive hillside home, you can put up your feet, sip a glass of wine and delight in the tranquil view of Trout Lake where “forever wild” is on display.

-Things to do at Trout Lake NY
+Things to Do at Trout Lake

 - Vacation Rentals